Insurlytech/zetapush-swift/FAQ.md

 # Frequently Asked Questions

-## Why I get the following Swift Compiler Error 'No such module 'Zetapush' ?
+## Why I get the following Swift Compiler Error 'No such module 'ZetaPush' ?

 This is a common error due to incorrect project selection.